LUMAKRAS- sotorasib tablet, coated

 • Take LUMAKRAS exactly as your healthcare provider tells you to take it.
 Do not change your dose or stop taking LUMAKRAS unless your healthcare provider tells you to.

-• Take your prescribed dose of LUMAKRAS 1 time each day, at about the same time each day.
+• Take your prescribed dose of LUMAKRAS 1 time each day, at the same time each day.

 • Take LUMAKRAS with or without food.